juancarlospaco/redneck-translator/README.md

 - [**Download it!.**](https://github.com/juancarlospaco/redneck-translator/releases)
 - `50` KiloBytes file size, single-file standalone native binary executable, no install required, just copy it and run it.
-- Works on Windows, Linux, Mac, JavaScript, NodeJS, NimScript, Android, ReactOS, BSD, FreeDOS, TempleOS and more.
+- Works on Windows, Linux, Mac, JavaScript, NodeJS, NimScript, Android, ReactOS, BSD, FreeDOS and more.

 # Uninstall